-Explore the surrounding countryside and community villages to reveal the rhythm of daily life in Cambodia.
+Explore the surrounding countryside and community villages to reveal the daily rhythm of life in Cambodia.
 For those who like a little more activity on their trip, cycling tours are a perfect way get off the beaten track.

-Adventure junkies will get an adrenaline rush from the Angkor Canopy Zipline, located within the Angkor Archaeological Park itself.
+Adventure junkies will get an adrenaline rush from the Angkor Canopy Zipline, located within the Angkor Archaeological Park, itself.
 The 21 stations are all nestled deep in the jungle.
-Towering trees, exotic flowers, beautiful fauna and native wildlife make this a once in a lifetime experience.
+Towering trees, exotic flowers, beautiful fauna and native wildlife make this a once-in-a-lifetime experience.

 Cruise on the mighty Tonle Sap to discover floating villages and flooded forests.
-Wildlife lovers shouldn’t miss Prek Toal Bird Biosphere Reserve which has been described as “the single most important breeding ground in Southeast Asia for globally threatened large waterbirds.”
+Wildlife lovers shouldn’t miss Prek Toal Bird Biosphere Reserve, which has been described as “the single most important breeding ground in Southeast Asia for globally threatened large waterbirds.”
 A sunset dinner cruise is a perfect way to end the day.

 Immerse yourself in nature on Kulen Mountain with its spectacular waterfalls, riverbed carvings and hidden temples.

 There’s plenty on offer for those who want to explore Cambodian arts and culture.
 Khmer handicrafts are practically irresistible as souvenirs, as are the wide range of traditional and contemporary art available in the many small galleries around town.
-If you time your visit right, you might also attend one of Siem Reap’s annual Photography, art and film festivals which takes place usually in December.
+If you time your visit right, you might also attend one of Siem Reap’s annual photography, art and film festivals which usually takes place in December.

 You’ll find it almost impossible to leave without doing some customary shopping.
-The Angkor Night Market has around 240 shops selling traditional Cambodian-made handicrafts including clothing, silk, paintings, photography, jewelry, wood and stone carvings.
+The Angkor Night Market has around 240 shops selling traditional Cambodian-made handicrafts, including: Clothing, silk, paintings, photography, jewelry, wood and stone carvings.

 When to go